geersch/nestjs-getting-started/docs/06-business-logic.md

 `purchase-price-too-low.error.ts`

-Error which is thrown if the purchase price of the car is too low.
+The error is thrown if the purchase price of the car is too low.

 ```ts
 import { BusinessRuleViolation } from './busisness-rule-validation.error';